mibah/G-Retriever-Obsidian/README.md

 **Frontend**: Obsidian Plugin API (JavaScript)
 **LLM**: Ollama (llama3:8b)

 Perfect for researchers, students, and knowledge workers who want to unlock the full potential of their notes.
+Happy about https://ko-fi.com/mikelbahn